 One thing that I should mention is that this is not a open world game.
 The trailers made it look like we could explore all of mars, but we can’t.
 It’s zone based and they’re not big zones at all.

 The Technomancer, surprisingly, has some quality sounds.
 Everything sounds good in this game.
 Guns sound like they should, but lack variety of sound.
 What I mean by that is a pistol sounds just like a sniper rifle and it shouldn’t.
 Shield bashing someone has a nice oomph and blasting everything around me with lightning made me feel like a Sith Lord.
-The soundtrack is one of the best I’ve heard all year long and the only downside I think of is the voice acting.
+The soundtrack is one of the best I heard back in 2016 and the only downside I can think of is the voice acting.

 It’s better than Mars by a longshot, but some of the voice actors are really bad.
 The females in particular have horrible voice actresses.
 The males sounded really good in my opinion.
 Especially Phobos, and Zachariah.

-Nothing will wow you in the looks department in this game, but when you think how everything has changed since Mars War Logs you’ll be really impressed when you boot this game up the first time.
+Nothing will wow you in the looks department in this game (especially now in 2019), but when you think how everything has changed since Mars War Logs you’ll be really impressed when you boot this game up the first time.
 Everything looks really good in this game and some of the sunsets are absolutely stunning, but a good majority of the game just looks okay and that’s good enough for me because I wasn’t expecting this game to look like The Witcher.

 The character models look fantastic and armor sets do too.
 I would have loved to see more of mars, but there is no open world exploration here and that is disappointing because I think this game would have been better for it since it feels like it should have been a open world game.